Follow these steps to apply for admission at Virginia Commonwealth University and use your GI Bill benefits:

 3. Apply for GI Bill benefits

-To apply for education benefits through the GI Bill, submit the appropriate form to the Department of Veterans Affairs.
-The VA will determine if you’re eligible.
+To apply for education benefits through the GI Bill, submit the appropriate form to the Department of Veterans Affairs so the VA can verify your eligibility.

-- If you previously used military benefits at another institution, you do not need to re-submit the VONAPP.
-To transfer your benefits to VCU, complete the VA 22-1995 Change of Program Place or Training Form if you are an active duty servicemember or a veteran.
+- If you are an active duty service member or a veteran and have previously used military benefits at another institution, you do not need to re-apply at vets.gov/eduation but rather transfer your benefits to VCU by completing the VA 22-1995 Change of Program Place or Training Form .

 4. Meet with your academic advisor